malenacutuli/agentic-platform/docs/GPU_DRIVER_COMPATIBILITY.md

 ## Overview

-Managing GPU driver compatibility across diverse customer hardware is one of the most complex infrastructure challenges in building a platform like Manus.
+Managing GPU driver compatibility across diverse customer hardware is one of the most complex infrastructure challenges in building a platform like SwissBrain.
 This guide covers the complete strategy for detecting, managing, and optimizing GPU support across NVIDIA, AMD, and Intel GPUs with different driver versions and hardware configurations.

 ## Architecture Overview